-Livin’ Lite Recreational Vehicles recently introduced an all-new line of Coleman “automotive” camping trailers designed to leverage the tenting community’s allegiance to the iconic brand while tapping into a growing demographic base wanting a popup that can be towed by the family vehicle.
+Livin’ Lite Recreational Vehicles recently introduced an all-new line of Coleman “automotive” camping trailers designed to leverage the tenting community’s allegiance to the iconic brand while tapping into a growing demographic base seeking an RV capable of being towed by the family vehicle.

 “We are targeting the 44 million-plus people that go tent camping,” said Scott Tuttle, president of the Wakarusa, Ind.-based Thor Industries Inc. divison, citing current figures compiled by the America Outdoors Association.
 “The Coleman automotive tent camper allows them ‘to get off the ground’ when the family goes camping.
 It’s for those people that have no interest in buying a pickup truck or large SUV.
 They want an RV they can tow with smaller fuel-efficient cars, like a Prius or even a Smart Car.”

-Tuttle emphasized that the Coleman name would spark instant brand awareness with the RV consumer, building a legion of loyal RVers through a longtime licensing agreement between Coleman and now defunct Fleetwood Enterprises Inc. The line was later resurrected by Pennsylvania-based FTCA Inc., which closed up shop in 2010.
+Tuttle emphasized that the Coleman name would spark instant brand awareness among RV consumers, many of whom remember the legendary folding camping trailers built for years by the Coleman Camping Trailer Division of The Coleman Co.
+Inc. and, subsequently, by Fleetwood Folding Trailers Inc., both based in Somerset, Pa.
+The popup line was later resurrected by Pennsylvania-based FTCA Inc., which closed up shop in 2010.

 “Thor’s Dutchmen division had a contract with Coleman to build travel trailers,” explained Tuttle.
 “We were able to work out an exclusive licensing agreement with Coleman to build ultra-light automotive camping trailers.”